cottand/refereneceWacc4jvm/README.md

 Again, feel free to submit a PR or fork the project.

 ## TODO
-If iI have the time, I'll try to make this a proper library on MavenCentral or JCenter.
+If I have the time, I'll try to make this a proper library on MavenCentral or JCenter.
+It would be great to automatically cache queries in the local filesystem too.

+All are welcome to contribute through PRs or forks.